eosdac/eosdac-api/README.md

 You can switch between different configuration files by giving a different value to the environment variable `ENVIRONMENT`.

-For example, if you have a `.env-prod` config file, you can run the api using that config as follows
+For example, if you have a `.env.production` config file, you can run the api using that config as follows

 ```
 ENVIRONMENT=prod yarn api